Kardyne/m2r_project_mpi_broadcast/README.md

 part which will be used to confirm or disprove the analysis.
 Any discrepancy found will be investigated to find its source and explain the differences encountered.

+Usage:

+Compile with make debug or make release
+Execute with run.sh number_of_hosts topology